Abide Someplace Good, Because “Wherever You Go, There You Are”

 For Slaying Giants: Thirty Days with David, go here: https://www.amazon.com/Slaying-Giants-Thirty-Devotions-Ordinary/dp/172568327X/ref=sr_1_1?ie=UTF8&qid=1535814431&sr=8-1&keywords=Slaying+Giants%3A+Thirty+Days+With+David

 This is a true story about lies… If your life depended upon knowing the truth, would you be happy with a lie?
-We generally don’t want to lead lives based on a lie, or feel that it’s healthy to engage in falsehood.
-(Probably since people who live lives based on falsehood used to be called delusional, and locked away.
-Today they just go into journalism or Congress…)
+We generally don’t want to lead lives based on a lie, and normally we don’t feel that it’s healthy to engage in falsehood.
+(Probably since people who live lives based on falsehood used to be called delusional and locked away.
+Today they just go into Congress, or perhaps journalism…)

 Quite A Compliment